vsoch/vsoch.github.io/_posts/2019/2019-01-09-github-deploy.md

 **Deploy**

 Finally, we are using the [vsoch/github-deploy](https://github.com/vsoch/github-deploy) to deploy the static files back to Github Pages.
+The arguments for the container are a single list of files in the Github Workspace (generated in the extract step) that we want to deploy.

 ### 2. Push to Github